Introduction

 What is Cascade?

 Unlike traditional storage solutions that charge recurring fees, Cascade follows a pay-once, store-forever model.
-Files are chunked, encoded with RaptorQ (RFC 6330) erasure coding, and distributed across the Supernode network, guaranteeing data availability even if individual nodes go offline.
+Files are chunked, encoded with RaptorQ erasure coding, and distributed across the Supernode network, guaranteeing data availability even if individual nodes go offline.

 Why Cascade?